-The aspartate aminotransferase (AST) test is a blood test that checks for liver damage by checking the levels of aspartate aminotransferase (also known as aspartate transferase) in your blood.
-Your doctor might order this test to find out if you have liver disease and to monitor your treatment if you currently have liver disease.
+The aspartate aminotransferase (AST) test is a blood test that looks for liver damage by checking the levels of aspartate aminotransferase (also known as aspartate transferase) in your blood.
+Your doctor might order this test to find out if you have liver disease or to monitor your treatment if you currently have liver disease.

 AST is an enzyme (a type of protein) made by your liver.
-Other organs, such as your heart, kidneys, brain, and muscles, also make smaller amounts.
-AST is also called SGOT (serum glutamic-oxaloacetic transaminase).
+Other organs, such as your heart, kidneys, brain, and muscles, also make smaller amounts of AST.

 - Yellow skin or eyes, called jaundice